harnitsignalfx/signalfx-fargate/apm/fargate/README.md

 #### Note that this demo does not generate RED metrics- only traces!

-Click "Troubleshoot" in your APM console, make sure you are in the Trace-Generator environment, and click "Show Traces" from lower left of screen to see traces.
+Click "Troubleshoot" in your APM console, make sure you are in the `trace-generator environment` by clicking on the pulldown menu next to "Troubleshoot", and click "Show Traces" from lower left of screen to see traces.

 See below left of furthest left screen for this link.

+Two frameworks are being used by the trace generator to get URLs: OKHTTP and Apache.
+The Java file used is here: https://raw.githubusercontent.com/slernersplunk/signalfx/master/apm/apm-java/http-requests/src/main/java/sf/main/GetExample.java

+The screenshot below shows what the traces will look like.

 ![Screenshot](apm-screen.png)